RajathPrabhu221/SCL_Maxo/README.md

  # Ne-Meet <img src="static/images/Final-Logo.png" border="0" width= 50>

 A video conference app oriented towards better digital education.
 The app provides seamless video streaming with quality notes running at the same time.
-An app inclined towards the betterment of the students.
+This is completely inclined towards the betterment of the students.

 ## Project Description